Who pays the deductible after a car accident?

 Depending on the terms of your policy, the insurance company will usually pay you the retail value of your vehicle MINUS the deductible amount.
 Most insurance companies will use a service like the Kelley Blue Book to determine the value of your car based on its condition before the accident.
 They will take the car in exchange for the total loss payment.

 If you decide you want to keep the car, you can work directly with the insurance company to negotiate an insurance payout that works for both of you.
 We generally discourage customers from taking this option because of the challenges associated with vehicles that have a salvage title.

 About Automotive Collision Specialists in Fuquay Varina, NC

-Automotive Collision Specialists works with most major insurance companies.
+Automotive Collision Specialists works with select insurance companies.
 In North Carolina, you have the right to choose any repair shop – not the one your insurance company or the other driver’s insurance want you to use.

 If you’re trying to find a good body shop near you to help with a collision repair or restoration project, please give us a call.
 We’ve been a part of the Fuquay-Varina, NC community for more than 30 years.
 We’re ASE and I-CAR certified and offer a limited lifetime warranty on all the work we do.
 Call today to see how we can help!